-After the incorporation of durvalumab following CRT into the treatment paradigm for Stage III NSCLC. several questions remain to be answered: whether sCRT can be used instead of cCRT; whether simultaneous immunotherapy is as effective as or more effective than sequential immunotherapy; and whether other additional agents can improve upon efficacy achieved with durvalumab.
-Several clinical trials are ongoing to evaluate the feasibility of using sCRT instead of cCRT, including PACIFIC-520 and PACIFIC-6.21
+After the incorporation of durvalumab following CRT into the treatment paradigm for Stage III NSCLC, several questions remain to be answered: whether sCRT can be used instead of cCRT; whether simultaneous immunotherapy is as effective as or more effective than sequential immunotherapy; and whether other or additional agents can improve upon the efficacy achieved with durvalumab.
+Several clinical trials are ongoing to evaluate the feasibility of using sCRT instead of cCRT, including PACIFIC-5 and PACIFIC-6.

-PACIFIC-5 is an ongoing Phase III trial comparing durvalumab versus placebo (2:1 randomisation) in patients with unresectable Stage III NSCLC without progression after definitive platinum-based sCRT or cCRT (N \approx 360).
+PACIFIC-5 is an ongoing Phase III trial comparing durvalumab versus placebo (2:1 randomisation) in patients with unresectable Stage III NSCLC without progression after definitive platinum-based sCRT or cCRT (N $\approx$ 360).
 The primary endpoint of PACIFIC-5 is PFS by BICR and a key secondary endpoint is OS.
-The estimated primary completion date for PACIFIC-5 is November 2022.20
+The estimated primary completion date for PACIFIC-5 is November 2022.

-PACIFIC-6 is an ongoing Phase II trial in patients with unresectable Stage III NSCLC without progression after definitive platinum-based sCRT (N≈150).
-The study is evaluating treatment outcomes in durvalumab-treated patients with ECOG PS 0 or 1 (n≈120) versus durvalumab-treated patients with ECOG PS 2 (n≈30).
+PACIFIC-6 is an ongoing Phase II trial in patients with unresectable Stage III NSCLC without progression after definitive platinum-based sCRT (N $\approx$ 150).
+The study is evaluating treatment outcomes in durvalumab-treated patients with ECOG PS 0 or 1 (n $\approx$ 120) versus durvalumabtreated patients with ECOG PS 2 (n $\approx$ 30).
 The primary endpoint in PACIFIC-6 is incidence of Grade 3 or 4 treatment-related adverse events, and key secondary endpoints are PFS and OS.
-The estimated primary completion date for PACIFIC-6 is October 2021.21
+The estimated primary completion date for PACIFIC-6 is October 2021.

-Studies evaluating whether simultaneous immunotherapy is as effective as or more effective than sequential immunotherapy include PACIFIC-222 and ECOG-ACRIN 5181.23
+Studies evaluating whether simultaneous immunotherapy is as effective as or more effective than sequential immunotherapy include PACIFIC-2 and ECOG-ACRIN 5181.

 PACIFIC-2 is an ongoing Phase III trial in patients with unresectable Stage III NSCLC, evaluating CRT plus durvalumab followed by durvalumab until progression versus CRT plus placebo followed by placebo.
 The primary endpoint of PACIFIC-2 is PFS, and key secondary endpoints include OS, overall response rate, duration of response, disease control rate, time to death or distant metastases, health-related quality of life, pharmacokinetics, and safety.
-The estimated primary completion date for PACIFIC-2 is November 2021.22 immunotherapy Although consolidation following cCRT has become the new standard of care for unresectable Stage III NSCLC, it has also raised multiple questions about the optimal use of immunotherapy in this setting.
-Questions include the optimal timing of immunotherapy and the most efficacious and tolerable agents and combinations; numerous trials are underway explore and address these questions.
-Unfortunately, only a limited number of these trials (ECOG-ACRIN 5181 and CheckMate73L) include the current standard of care regimen as a comparator arm, which makes direct comparisons of these new treatment regimens with the PACIFIC regimen challenging.
+The estimated primary completion date for PACIFIC-2 is November 2021.
 ECOG-ACRIN 5181 is an ongoing Phase III trial in patients with unresectable Stage III NSCLC, evaluating CRT plus durvalumab followed by durvalumab for 1 year versus CRT followed by durvalumab for 1 year.
 The primary endpoint is OS, and secondary endpoints include PFS, best objective response, and safety.
-The estimated primary completion date for ECOG-ACRIN 5181 is October 2028.23
+The estimated primary completion date for ECOG-ACRIN 5181 is October 2028.

-Similarly, the ability of other checkpoint inhibitors to achieve similar or improved efficacy compared to that reported for durvalumab in PACIFIC is currently being investigated in several clinical trials, including the ongoing Phase II studies DETERRED (atezolizumab)24 and KEYNOTE-799 (pembrolizumab)25 and the Phase III trial CheckMate73L (nivolumab±ipilimumab).26
+Similarly, the ability of other checkpoint inhibitors to achieve similar or improved efficacy compared to that reported for durvalumab in PACIFIC is currently being investigated in several clinical trials, including the ongoing Phase II studies DETERRED (atezolizumab) and KEYNOTE-799 (pembrolizumab) and the Phase III trial CheckMate73L (nivolumab±ipilimumab).